 That all changes a week later.

-Santorum, a former Pennsylvania senator, managed to criticize Romney and most of the other Republicans in the race in the space of a few sentences.
+Santorum managed to criticize Romney and most of the other Republicans in the race in the space of a few sentences.

 "I've never been for government-run health care," he said in a swipe at both Romney and Gingrich.
 "I'm not for no regulation, I'm not a libertarian," he added, a jab at Paul.

-"Our mission here is to show that we're the conservative alternative to Mitt Romney," Santorum said, virtually conceding he wouldn't be able to close a yawning New Hampshire gap in the polls before next Tuesday.
+"Our mission here is to show that we're the conservative alternative to Mitt Romney," he said, virtually conceding he wouldn't be able to close a yawning New Hampshire gap in the polls before next Tuesday.

 Gingrich sought to set a high bar for Romney.
-"It's probably one of his three best states, but we'll see whether he gets a majority here," he said.
+"It's probably one of his three best states, but we;'ll see whether he gets a majority here," he said.

-In the ebb and flow of the campaign, one-time national front-runner Gingrich was hoping to reverse a slide that landed him in fourth place in Iowa.
+In the ebb and flow of the campaign, one-time national frontrunner Gingrich was hoping to reverse a slide that landed him in fourth place in Iowa.
 Santorum is ascendant, and Huntsman is hoping to make a statement after skipping Iowa to concentrate on New Hampshire.

 Paul, somewhat curiously, was absent, after a third-place finish in Iowa.
 He is scheduled to arrive in New Hampshire on Friday, in time to campaign and participate in a pair of weekend debates.

-Perry, who finished fifth in Iowa, is bypassing New Hampshire to try and resurrect his chances in South Carolina.
+Texas Gov. Rick Perry, who finished fifth in Iowa, is bypassing New Hampshire to try and resurrect his chances in South Carolina.

 Minnesota Rep. Michele Bachmann dropped out after a last-place showing in Iowa, and her erstwhile rivals quickly contacted her supporters in South Carolina, hoping to enlist them in a new cause.